jnixy/website/content/post/post18-on-posting-my-slides/index.md

 I don't take attendance, but at the beginning of the semester I tried to make it **very clear** to my students that although I was posting the slides, they'd still need to come to class and participate in order to get the most out of the class.
 I also put a disclaimer at the top of the [webpage that lists all my lectures](https://jnix.netlify.app/courses/crcj2030/lectures/), warning that the slides are *merely skeletons* and that *in class, we'll discuss the material in much greater detail.*

 But like I said, attendance does seem to be down a bit.
 So last week, I took attendance on the day before the exam.
-Unsurprisingly, as a group, those who attended that particular day did **much better** on Exam 2 than those who didn't:
+Looking out at the room, it was the usual crowd, so while this wasn't a perfect measure of attendance, I'm confident that attendance on that day was highly correlated with regular attendance.
+Unsurprisingly, as a group, those who attended that particular day did **much better** on Exam 2 than those who didn't.
+On average, those who attended scored almost 17 points higher.
+And whereas the highest score among the absent group was an 82, nearly 1/3 of the attended group earned an 82 or higher.

 ![box](boxplots.png)

 To be clear, I can't say for sure that those who aren't attending regularly have made a calculated decision to skip based on the slides being posted.
 And I do think that those who *do* attend regularly appreciate having the slides because it makes note-taking more manageable.
 But looking at those boxplots, I'm thinking that next semester and moving forward I'll need to take attendance.

+Friends who teach: do you take attendance or otherwise entice students to attend?
+How so?
+I'd love to hear from you.